d-shiferaw/_project_Data_job_analysis/README.md

 Build Analytical Expertise: Develop my ability to analyze data, identify trends, and draw meaningful conclusions.
 Join me as I explore the fascinating world of data analytics and strive to bridge the gap between high demand and high salary in this dynamic field! 🌟

-# Questiosn I wanted to answer through my SQL queries were:
+# Questions I wanted to answer through my SQL queries were:
     1. What are the top-paying data analyst jobs?
     2. What skills are required for these top-paying jobs?
     3. What skills are most in demand for data analysts?